Read time 4 minutes

 Frequently Asked Questions

-A. User must be either the Exchange administrator or a user with administrator rights to access the Exchange Management Shell can run cmdlets on it.
+A. User must be either the Exchange administrator or a user with administrator rights with access the Exchange Management Shell can run cmdlets on it.

 A. The default location of the Eseutil application on the Exchange system is – C:\Program Files\Microsoft\Exchange Server\Bin

-A. Using the free or trial version of the Kernel for Exchange Server tool, you can understand all the features and user interface of the tool.
-Besides this, you can save 25 items per folder free from Exchange Server EDB mailboxes.
+A. Using the free or trial version of the Kernel for Exchange Server tool, you can understand all the features, user interface & functionality of the tool.
+Besides this, you can save 25 items per folder free from Exchange Server EDB mailboxes with the trial version & unlimited upon upgrading.

 A. Regular monitoring and checking of Exchange Server database health is required to know the mailbox size, mount status, mail flow status, mailboxes accessibility, etc., to avoid future corruption possibilities in the Exchange Server database.